 - Take a walking tour of the Jewish Quarter, filled with narrow streets and windy alleys

 - See the Plaza de la Corredera, a Spanish square bordered by arched buildings, which was once used as a prison, bullring, and for Inquisition burnings

 From Córdoba, it’s only a short hop to Seville, one of Spain’s liveliest and most beautiful cities.

 It’s easily worth staying in Seville for 2 days, but I think plenty of travelers will be happy to spend at least 3 days.
 I think Seville is one of the most tourist-friendly cities where it’s nearly impossible to get bored.

 Most points of interest are in the center, all within walkable distance.
 Just strolling around and discovering old churches, hidden plazas, and local tapas bars is what makes Seville so much fun.

 - Take a tour of the Real Alcazar, a royal palace with beautiful gardens

 - Visit the huge Seville Cathedral, the world’s third-biggest, and built on the site of a former mosque.
-Even if you’ve seen a lot of churches and cathedrals, this one is on another level.
-Do the audio tour and be sure to explore all the side-rooms and climb the Giralda tower.
+Even if you’ve seen a lot of churches or cathedrals, this one is on another level.

 - Grab cocktails in one of many rooftop bars with views of the Cathedral.